hrongali/genomics/DockerWork/README.md

-# Below are the instructions for building the docker image:
+# Below are the instructions for building the docker image with custom version of spark and Hail package:

 ## Prerequisites for building the docker image: